State (IC 13-11-2-99) and federal laws define, “hazardous waste” is a solid waste that may:

 The Uniform Hazardous Waste Manifest tracks hazardous waste from its point of generation, through the transportation process, to its final destination.
 It was created to ensure that the waste is not tampered with, dumped, or otherwise illegally disposed along the way.
 A manifest must accompany every shipment of regulated hazardous waste starting or ending in Indiana unless exempted by 329 IAC 3.1.
 The manifest is standardized and used by all states, and requires information about the quantities and characteristics of the waste.

 Indiana does not require copies of the manifest to be sent to IDEM.
+Please note that signatures on manifests may be electronic or hand-written, as noted in the U.S. EPA’s Hazardous Waste Electronic Manifest (e-Manifest) System.

 The U.S. EPA has established a national system for tracking hazardous waste shipments electronically.
 This system, known as “e-Manifest,” will modernize the nation’s cradle-to-grave hazardous waste tracking process while saving valuable time, resources, and dollars for industry and states.